CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Introduction

-In a recent paper \cite{IKK-intermediate} Idziak, Kawa\l{}ek and Krzaczkowski contrasted this theorem with examples of nilpotent Maltsev algebras $\algD[p_1,\ldots,p_k]$, obtained as an extensions of Abelian groups, in which there are indeed non constant $n$-ary absorbing polynomials of size $c^{n^{\frac{1}{k-1}}}$ with some additional nice properties.
-Under the exponential time hypothesis, this allowed them to prove also quasipolynomial lower bounds for the complexity of $\CSAT(\algD[p_1,\ldots,p_k])$ and $\CEQV(\algD[p_1,\ldots,p_k])$, which indicates, together with Theorem \ref{theorem:CCcircuits}, that both $\CSAT(\algD[p_1,\ldots,p_k])$ and $\CEQV(\algD[p_1,\ldots,p_k])$ have intermediate complexities.
+In \cite{IKK-intermediate} Idziak, Kawa\l{}ek and Krzaczkowski contrasted this theorem with examples of nilpotent Mal'tsev algebras $\algD[p_1,\ldots,p_k]$, obtained as an extensions of Abelian groups, in which there are non constant $n$-ary absorbing circuits of size $2^{O(n^{\frac{1}{k-1}})}$ with some additional nice properties.
+Assuming the \emph{exponential time hypothesis (ETH)}, this allowed them to prove also proper, quasipolynomial lower bounds for the complexity of $\CSAT(\algD[p_1,\ldots,p_k])$ and $\CEQV(\algD[p_1,\ldots,p_k])$, which indicates, together with Theorem \ref{theorem:CCcircuits}, that both $\CSAT(\algD[p_1,\ldots,p_k])$ and $\CEQV(\algD[p_1,\ldots,p_k])$ have NP-intermediate complexities.

-We are going to generalize this result to all nilpotent Maltsev algebra of \emph{Fitting length $k \geq 2$} (where the Fitting length, in some sense, measures how far the algebra is from being supernilpotent).
+We are going to generalize their result to all nilpotent Mal'tsev algebra of \emph{Fitting length $k \geq 2$} (where the Fitting length, is a straightforward generalization of the same concept for groups, and measures how far the algebra is from being supernilpotent).
+So, the main result of this paper states as follows: